judka-uriel/uriel-book/uriel_en.md

 are imbalanced, the sefirah of Yesod is shattered, upon which the world rests, and such a terrible thing as the fracturing of the nation occurs.

-And among the ultra-left kabbalists, conversely, there is an imbalance from the other side: the sefirah of Chesed is filled, but the sefirah of Gevurah remains absolutely empty.
+And among the ultra-left Kabbalists, conversely, there is an imbalance from the other side: the sefirah of Chesed is filled, but the sefirah of Gevurah remains absolutely empty.
 The sefirah of Hod is also empty when all traditions are cast aside.

-The emptiness of the sefirah Gevurah manifests among ultra-left kabbalists in that there are absolutely no requirements for their students — they do not demand even a minimum observance of laws and traditions from their disciples, imposing no restrictions whatsoever.
+The emptiness of the sefirah Gevurah manifests among ultra-left Kabbalists in that there are absolutely no requirements for their students — they do not demand even a minimum observance of laws and traditions from their disciples, imposing no restrictions whatsoever.
 When it is said “Do not turn aside to the